 Snoring mouthpieces are not much to look at – so I at least give credit to Zyppah for trying.
-It is classified as a mandibular advancement device (MAD) and its black and neon green (also available in other colors).
+The Zyppah product is classified as a mandibular advancement device (MAD) and its black and neon green (also available in other colors).

 Update: Some readers have left reviews about issues with me about Zyppah’s poor customer service.
 I didn’t have any issues personally but read the comments for other people’s experiences.
 Many readers rate SnoreRx customer service as top quality.
 They always stand behind their 30-day guarantee and their latest device is my #1 choice.

 Zyppah Video Of Unboxing & Demonstration of Features

 Like all devices that I have reviewed, I like to make sure I share both the pros and cons so that everyone can make an educated decision.